jimporter/mike/README.md

 mike retitle [version-or-alias] [title]
 ```

-As with other commands that change your docs, you can specify `-p`/`--push` to
+As with other commands that change your docs, you can specify `--branch`,
-push this commit.
+`--push`, etc to control how the commit is handled.

 ### Adding a New Version Alias